circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ## To Disable GitHub Checks for a Project

-To disable the CircleCI Check integration, navigate to the Organization Settings Page, then remove the repositories using CircleCI Checks as follows:
+To disable the CircleCI Check integration, navigate to the "Organization Settings" page, then remove the repositories using CircleCI Checks as follows:

 ### Steps